Das Kapital: Reception and influence

 In the latter half of the 20th century, the rediscovery and publication of Marx's unpublished manuscripts, particularly the Grundrisse, spurred new interpretive traditions that challenged the orthodoxies of both Marxism–Leninism and social democracy.
 An early, foundational commentary on the Grundrisse by Roman Rosdolsky (first published in 1968) was influential in this turn, re-emphasising the importance of Hegel's dialectic for understanding Marx's method.
 In West Germany, the Neue Marx-Lektüre ("New Reading of Marx") developed from the 1960s, initiated by students of Adorno such as Hans-Georg Backhaus and Helmut Reichelt.
-This school sought to reconstruct Marx's critique by emphasizing its esoteric content—the monetary character of his value theory and the critique of the value-form and commodity fetishism—over the exoteric content that presented him as a superior classical economist.
-In Italy, the operaismo ("workerist") movement also turned to the Grundrisse, but for a "militant" political reading that privileged it over Das Kapital.
+This school sought to reconstruct Marx's critique by emphasising its esoteric content—the monetary character of his value theory and the critique of the value-form and commodity fetishism—over the exoteric content that presented him as a superior classical economist.

+In Italy, the operaismo ("workerist") movement also turned to the Grundrisse, but for a "militant" political reading that privileged it over Capital.
 Thinkers like Mario Tronti and Antonio Negri inverted the traditional Marxist focus, arguing that working-class struggle is the primary motor of capitalist development, to which capital must constantly react and adapt.
-This "political reading" of Das Kapital and other texts sought to understand them as weapons in the class struggle, revealing the dynamics of capital from the perspective of workers' autonomy.
+This "political reading" of Capital and other texts sought to understand them as weapons in the class struggle, revealing the dynamics of capital from the perspective of workers' autonomy.
 This tradition evolved into autonomist Marxism, which critiques "one-sided" Marxist schools for treating the working class as a passive victim of capital's objective "laws of motion" and redefines the working class to include the unwaged.

-A further major interpretive shift came with Moishe Postone's Time, Labor, and Social Domination (1993), which builds on these critical traditions to offer a fundamental reinterpretation of Das Kapital.
-Postone argues that "traditional Marxism"—which he defines broadly as interpretations that focus on class exploitation and private property from the "standpoint of labor"—misreads the core of Marx's critique.
-He distinguishes this traditional "critique of capitalism from the standpoint of labor" from what he sees as Marx's more profound "critique of labor in capitalism".
-In this reading, the fundamental problem of capitalism is not simply the market or private ownership, but the historically unique, socially mediating role of labour itself.
+A further major interpretive shift came with Moishe Postone's Time, Labor, and Social Domination (1993), which builds on these critical traditions to offer a fundamental reinterpretation of Capital.
+Postone, and the related German school of Wertkritik (value-critique), argue that "traditional Marxism"—which he defines broadly as interpretations that focus on class exploitation and private property—misreads the core of Marx's critique.
+He distinguishes this traditional "critique of capitalism from the standpoint of labour" from what he sees as Marx's more profound "critique of labour in capitalism", in which the fundamental problem is not simply the market or private ownership, but the historically unique, socially mediating role of labour itself.
 This form of labour (abstract labour) constitutes an impersonal, quasi-objective system of abstract domination, embodied in the category of capital as a self-moving, alienated "Subject".
-From this perspective, the goal of a post-capitalist society is not the "realization" of labour or the proletariat, but the abolition of proletarian labour, the value-form of wealth, and the abstract, treadmill-like historical dynamic that labour as a social mediation generates.
-Postone's work, and the related German school of Wertkritik (value-critique), re-frames Marx's analysis as a critique of the alienated form of social totality itself, rather than a critique of one part of society (the bourgeoisie) from the perspective of another (the proletariat).
+From this perspective, the goal of a post-capitalist society is not the "realisation" of labour or the proletariat, but the abolition of proletarian labour, the value-form of wealth, and the abstract, treadmill-like historical dynamic that labour as a social mediation generates.